netgabo/Free-Woocommerce-Ethereum-Evm-Compatible-ERC20-BEP20-Token-Payment-Gateway/README.md

 This plugin theoretically supports all Ethereum-compatible blockchains, including mainnet, binance chian, polygon, thunderCore, etc. <br>
 Support all the blockchains in this website:https://chainlist.org/
 <br><br>
-The plugin is free and does not charge any additional fees.<br><br>
+The plugin is free and does not charge any additional fees. all free.<br><br>

 <br>
 Tags: WooCommerce<br>